xwu/NumericAnnex/README.md

 Note, however, that NumericAnnex does not declare new free functions.
 Instead, functions such as `cbrt(_:)` and `atanh(_:)` are provided as static members.
-This avoids potential collisions with functions that the user may wish to use from the C standard library.
+This avoids potential collisions with C standard library functions that you may wish.
 It also promotes clarity at the use site that can be invaluable, for example, when the result of a complex operation differs from that of its real counterpart (`Complex128.cbrt(-8) != -2`).
-If the type of an expression can be unambiguously inferred, Swift syntax permits the use of a terser notation, if desired (`_ = 2.5 + .cbrt(3)`).
+If the type of an expression can be unambiguously inferred, Swift permits the use of a terser notation, if desired (`_ = 2.5 + .cbrt(3)`).

 ## Future directions